backtrace-labs/slitter/doc/fast_path.md

 saturate execution units, so that's not a problem.

 When we must refill the magazine, the slow path isn't that slow either.
-At a high level, we first check if we can pop some non-empty magazines off the allocation class's linked stack.
-If both stacks are empty, that's just a quick load and comparison with 0.
-Otherwise, we call `slitter__stack_pop` or `slitter__stack_try_pop`, straightforward double-wide CAS jobs (we avoid ABA with a generation counter, and don't have to worry about reclamation races because magazines are immortal).
+At a high level, we first check if there's a full magazine in the thread cache's deallocation buffer; if there isn't, we try to pop some non-empty magazines off the allocation class's linked stack.
+When both stacks are empty, that's just a quick load and comparison with 0.
+Otherwise, we call `slitter__stack_pop` or `slitter__stack_try_pop`,
+straightforward double-wide CAS jobs (we avoid ABA with a generation counter, and don't have to worry about reclamation races because magazines are immortal).
 The plain `pop` looks like:

 ```
    0:   4c 8b 4f 08             mov    0x8(%rdi),%r9